franciscofsales/react-native-animated-list/README.md

 # React Native Animated List

-High order component to animate react native ListView.
+High order component to animate and provide animation interfacing for react native ListView.
 Includes animation presets and is highly customizable.

-#### Questions?
-Feel free to reach out to me on Twitter [@franciscofsales](https://twitter.com/franciscofsales).

 ### Example
 Demos are under the example folder